-12.1 We strive to maintain strong communication links within the GLC:

-- The SEND Co-ordinator meets regularly with teachers and support staff to discuss the progress of students with SEND in relation to agreed targets; - The SEND team review students' provision and the impact of strategies in the classroom, feeding back to class teachers and updating the SEND electronic database; - The Graduated Approach and the SEND electronic database are updated regularly, and distributed to all staff members electronically.
-This is monitored by the named governor to ensure compliance; - A Group SEND Information Report is held on the GLC website, detailing what support and provision is offered in the academies; - Each academy holds an appendix to the GLC SEND Information Report that provides further detail about what they offer that is additional to our core GLC provision.
+- 12.1 We strive to maintain strong communication links within the GLC: - The SEND Co-ordinator meets regularly with teachers and support staff to discuss the progress of pupils with SEND in relation to agreed targets; - Desired outcomes for Pupil Support Plans and EHCPs are agreed in meetings between class teachers, the SENDCo (where appropriate), parents /carers and the pupils; - The Graduated Approach and the SEND electronic database are updated regularly, and distributed to all staff members electronically.
+This is monitored by the named governor to ensure compliance; - A trust SEND Information Report is held on the GLC website, detailing what support and provision is offered in the academies; - Each academy holds an appendix to the GLC SEND Information Report that provides further detail about what they offer that is additional to our core GLC provision.